One-time Access to Campus

 Bookstore: Information for Students

-- The Laurentian University Campus Store is open for online orders and curbside pick-up.
+- The Laurentian University Campus Store is open for online orders.

-- We will be offering curbside pick-up or ship to your home.
+- We will be offering option to ship to your home.
 Please note that shipping charges may apply.
 Online orders can be made at www.laurentianshop.ca.

 - Textbooks can be ordered under the fall term using your course code.
 We will provide textbook formats of new, used, rental and/or digital.

 - Any questions you have can be sent by email to firstname.lastname@example.org.